 This will be already our fourth Rocky Mountain crossing with Olivia.
 I can't help but feel bad for my little, super independent baby.
 Usually I have a hard time keeping her happy and occupied sitting in her high chair or on my lap for 10-15 minutes.

-Sitting in the car seat for about 8 hours must be so hard for someone who is discovering the world with as much enthusiasm as her.
-I can only hope that the car’s movement with encourage many naps.
+Sitting in the car seat for about 8 hours must be so hard for someone who is discovering the world with as much enthusiasm as she has.
+I can only hope that the car's movement with encourage many naps.

 And of course, I pity myself a little too.
 Diaper changes and feedings in the back of the car are no fun.
-Especially if its freezing outside.
+Especially if it's freezing outside.
+Such is the sacrifice of a parent.
+My parents made sacrifices for me, after all.
+This is just me giving back to the world.
+Yin and yang.
+Ebb and flow.
+Or something like that.

 Something else that causes me to break out in happy dances, are delicious sweet treats that are super easy to make.
 Especially when they don't involve refined sugar and happen to be gluten-free.